norweeg/self-hosted-docker-server-templates/README.md

-# Home Docker Service Templates
+# Self-hosted Docker Server Templates

 This repository contains what you need to get started self-hosting various services while also giving you a little knowledge around docker and docker-compose.
 The templates will set up the following: